fyemane/fyemane/README.md

 ### Hi there 👋

 I'm an electrical engineering student who loves building new things!
-Arduino microcontrollers, Python games, custom Sudoku.
+Arduino microcontrollers, basic Python games, custom Sudoku.

 <!--
 **fyemane/fyemane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.